 - To open up and develop a range of creative opportunities.

 - To have an appreciation of the contribution to art, craft and design of Western and Non-Western Cultures throughout history.

 - For students to understand the impact that society, history, technology and science have on the development of art, craft and design.

-- For all students to be given the opportunity to access courses, extra-curricular and super-curricular activities.
+- For all students to be given the opportunity to access courses, enrichment activities.

 - That the students achieve the best results related to their ability.

 What We Expect:

 - Students and staff are to be respected.